tdilauro/Simplified-wiki/DRM-Autodiscovery.md

 The `<drm>` tag inside the `<link>` tag tells you how to get an Adobe ID if you don't already have one.
 The `<client-token>` is used by the ACS client as the `authData` argument when calling `dpdrm::DRMProcessor::initSignInWorkflow`. (details are in Adobe's Vendor ID Specification).

 Where does that `<client-token>` value come from?
-It's an encoded JSON Web Token that is calculated by the circulation manager.
-This value can be calculated on the fly given only the patron identifier.
-Since we just loaned out a book (or we are looking at a specific patron's loans), the patron identifier has already been loaded from the database.
-This means calculating a new token for every request doesn't put any undue burden on the circulation manager.
+In this case, it's an encoded JSON Web Token that is calculated by the circulation manager according to the rules in the [Vendor ID Service](https://docs.google.com/document/d/1j8nWPVmy95pJ_iU4UTC-QgHK2QhDUSdQ0OQTFR2NE_0/edit#) spec.
+But it can be any string that meets the criteria laid out in Adobe's Vendor ID spec.
+Since it shows up a lot but is rarely used, it should be a value that can be calculated very quickly on the fly, to avoid undue burden on the circulation manager.

 An OPDS feed that has multiple `<link>` tags to an ACS-encrypted resource should provide an identical `<drm>` tag for each one.
 The circulation manager should not omit the `<drm>` tag because it believes the patron already has an Adobe ID; the patron might be using a new device, and this procedure will allow the patron to look up an existing Adobe ID.